 sell items they must register as a vendor and pay the vendor fee.

 - Display salons will be in school’s library.

 - The Cartography Salon will be in a well-lit hallway near the

 - Vertical activities will be in the school’s air-conditioned gym.

-- Registration will be in the school lobby area.
+- Registration will initially be in the Auxillary Gym and later in

 - Vendors will be in first-floor classrooms close to the school

 - Large sessions will be in the theater, band room, choir room, or

 - Small and mid-size sessions and workshops will be concentrated in